stefan-hoeck/idris2-pack/CONTRIBUTING.md

 with a parsed `.ipkg` file of type `Idris.Package.Types.PkgDesc`.

-Module `Pack.Runner.Check` provides functionality for running sanity checks on a package collection and printing a report with the results.

 Module `Pack.Runner.Install` implements actions for installing libraries and applications, as well as building and type checking local projects.